 Sustainability Challenges Faced by the Cement Industry

-One of the major challenges faced by the cement industry is unaccounted or ‘fugitive’ emissions.
+One of the major problems of the cement industry in India is unaccounted or ‘fugitive’ emissions.

 Fugitive emissions refer to pollutants that are ‘fugitive’ or escape from a source without being accounted for.
 Regular emissions from known sources are accounted for and hence easier to track and control.
 Fugitive emissions, on the other hand, are difficult to track since their source is unknown.
 Hence, they contribute to ambient air pollution in an untraceable way.
 The problem of fugitive emissions occurs during every stage of the cement manufacturing process and poses a huge challenge.